Introduction

 });

-That's how you create instance of that stamp.
+That's how you create instance of the above stamp.

 // Creating instance of the Point.